skip navigation

 Playing of the Third Period: The clock will go to run-time when there is a 6 goal margin.
 At the first stoppage of play when the hour/curfew clock shows five minutes of play remaining, the game clock will be reset to two (2) minutes of stop time at the referees direction, and the game shall be concluded.
 The hour/curfew clock starts when the Zamboni doors close after resurfacing the ice.

 Overtime/Shootout Rules: There are no tie games in any of the KCIC Adult Hockey Leagues.
 In the event the third period ends with the score still tied, the game will move to a 5-minute, sudden death overtime, played with a numerical on-ice strength of 3-on-3 (plus the goalies).
 If neither team scores in overtime, there will be a 5-man Shootout.
 The home team will choose to shoot first or second.
-If there remains a tie after the five shooters have gone, the game will move to single sudden death rounds until a winner is determined.
+If there remains a tie after the five shooters have gone, the game will move to single sudden death rounds until a winner has been determined or a total of 15 rounds have been completed, at which time the game will be declared a tie (worth one point to each team).
 A team may not reuse a shooter in the shootout until all players on the team have shot, with the exception that if the opposing team has fewer players playing in that game, teams may reuse shooters once all shooters on the team with the fewer players have shot.
+Players in the penalty box at the end of overtime with unexpired penalties who have not been ejected from the game are eligible to participate in the shootout, however, goaltenders may not be used as shooters in the shootout.
 Teams that win overtime or shootout games will receive a normal win (worth two points), while teams that lose in overtime or a shootout will receive an overtime or shootout loss (worth one point).
 If during overtime penalties are called, teams will play 4-on-3 or if necessary 5-on-3.
 At no time can a team play with less than 3 skaters, plus the goalie.
 If a team chooses to pull its goalie during overtime and the opposing team scores while the goaltender is off the ice, the team whose goalie was pulled shall forfeit the point they would otherwise get for an overtime loss, with the exception that if the goaltender leaves the ice during a delayed penalty and during the delayed penalty that team inadvertently scores into its own goal, they shall still receive the point for the overtime loss.

 Penalties Near the End of the Game: Five and 10 minute penalties in the last 5 minutes of a game or overtime that do not incur a suspension will be served by the player at the start of the next game with no on-ice penalty to the player's team.
 Two minute penalties occurring after the game will be served in the same manner.
 Failure to attend the next game will count as the player penalty being served.